plone/volto/docs/source/contributing/developing-core.md

 They are managed together but released individually.
 This allows the code to be shared effectively, and unifies tracking of changes across all of the apps and libraries.

-This monorepo uses pnpm as a package manager, extensively using the workspace feature.
+This monorepo uses pnpm as a package manager, extensively using its {term}`workspace` feature.
 It's organized in two folders, depending on whether it's a library (package) or an app.
 The workspaces are located in the `packages` or `apps` folder.